Control of Conditional Processes and Fleming--Viot Dynamics

-In other words, it suffices to consider feedback functions $a$ that depend on time and the state $X_t$ but not the cumulative intensity $\Lambda_t$.
+In other words, it suffices to consider feedback functions $a$ that depend on $t$ and the state $X_t$ but not the cumulative intensity $\Lambda_t$.
 This fact is closely related to the memoryless property of the exponential distribution.
 Carmona, Lauri\`ere \& Lions achieve this by studying two nonlocal PDEs of Hamilton--Jacobi--Bellman type that characterise optimal closed-loop controls with and without dependence on $\Lambda_t$.
 They show that both PDEs have the same unique solution, thereby guaranteeing that both types of closed-loop controls yield the same value.
 A similar equivalence result was obtained by Hambly \& Jettkant \cite{hambly_sfpe_2024} in the context of McKean--Vlasov control with soft killing and common noise.
-Its proof employs a straightforward approach based on measurable selection arguments and a generalisation of the well-known mimicking theorem of Gy\"ongy \cite{gyongy_mimicking_1986} to McKean--Vlasov SDEs with common noise by Lacker, Shkolnikov \& Zhang \cite{lacker_mimicking_2023}, thus circumventing the study of nonlocal PDEs.
-A key contribution of this paper is to address the equivalence hypothesis directly for Lion’s original model with hard killing, without introducing a relaxation of the control problem.
+Its proof also builds on the ideas by Lacker \cite{lacker_limit_theory_mve_2017}, drawing on a generalisation of Gy\"ongy's mimicking theorem \cite{gyongy_mimicking_1986} to McKean--Vlasov SDEs with common noise by Lacker, Shkolnikov \& Zhang \cite{lacker_mimicking_2023}, thus avoiding the study of nonlocal PDEs.
+A key contribution of the present paper is to address the equivalence hypothesis directly for Lions' original model with hard killing, without introducing a relaxation of the control problem.